Pure pairs. X. Tournaments and the strong Erdos-Hajnal property: Blockades and rainbow subgraphs

-Most of the remainder of the paper is concerned with proving that tournaments with at most six vertices that do not contain $D_5$ have the strong EH-property.
-All except one of them (and that one is easy) admit backedge graphs with at most three edges; and it turns out that we can replace the hypothesis ``at most six vertices'' with the hypothesis ``admits a backedge graph with at most three edges'' and prove the same conclusion, thus getting a much more general result.
-Indeed we will prove that they have a stronger property that we explain now.
+Our goal at the moment is to show that all $D_5$-free tournaments that admit backedge graphs with at most three edges have the strong EH-property.
+We will prove that in fact they have a stronger property that we explain now.

 A {\em blockade} in a set $V$ is a family $\mathcal{B}=(B_i: i\in I)$ of pairwise disjoint nonempty subsets of $V$, where $I$ is a finite set of integers.
+(We have used blockades in several papers of this series, for instance in~\cite{pure1}.)
 Its {\em length} is $|I|$, and the minimum of $|B_i|\;(i\in I)$ is its {\em width}.
 We write $W(\mathcal{B})$ to denote the width of $\mathcal{B}$.
 We call the sets $B_i$ {\em blocks} of the blockade.
 (What matters is that the blocks are not too small.
 We could shrink the larger ones to make them all the same size.)
 We are interested in blockades of some fixed length in the vertex set of some graph, ordered graph or tournament $G$, in which each block contains linearly many vertices of $G$.

 If $(v_1\LL v_n)$ is a numbering of $V$, a blockade $(B_i: i\in I)$ {\em respects} the numbering if for all $i_1,i_2\in I$ with $i_1<i_2$, if $v_h\in B_{i_1}$ and $v_j\in B_{i_2}$ then $h<j$.
 In this case we say $\mathcal{B}$ is {\em respectful}.